 - 2. Reasonable Accommodation.
 Update the City's Reasonable Accommodation Ordinance (17.92) to be consistent with State Law. - 3.
 Permit transitional and supportive housing as permitted uses, subject to only the same restrictions on residential uses contained in the same type of structure. - 4.
 Include provision for low-barrier navigation centers as required by AB 101. - 5.
-Allow for residential care homes with six or fewer persons by-right in all residential zones, subject only to the same restrictions in that zone.; and allow larger group homes of seven and not more than 15persons with a conditional use permit. - 6.
-Amend the Zoning Ordinance to update its definition of "family" to be consistent with the State's definition, as amended. - 7.
-Amend Zoning Code to allow Group Homes by-right, non-discretionary action.
-Group homes shall have a maximum number of beds equivalent to the allowed unit density in that zone.
+Allow for residential care homes with six or fewer persons by-right in all residential zones, subject only to the same restrictions in that zone. - 6.
+Amend the Zoning Ordinance to update its definition of "family" to be consistent with the State's definition, as amended.